onsa/generator-lar-ang-boot/README.md

 yo lar-ang-boot
 ```

+Yeoman will ask you a few questions and will take care of setting up the project.
+All you need to do is add an alias to your webserver:

+/var/www/.../{projectname}/public -> http://example.com/{projectname}

 ## Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.